rodlie/draco/docs/README.md

 ### Hey, this looks very similar to Lumina!?

 And right you are, this is a fork of the [Lumina Desktop Enviroment](https://github.com/lumina-desktop/lumina).
 Why?
 Well, difference of opinion is probably the best answer.

-This fork is aimed at working as good as possible on (``Slackware``) Linux with the ``freedesktop(1)`` services and specs while including the ``bare essentials(2)`` for a modern desktop experience.

-``(1)``: We use and implement most of the common desktop services and specs from [freedesktop.org](https://www.freedesktop.org/wiki/).

-``(2)``: While we do reinvent the wheel in regards to the desktop/panel, we don't want to reinvent the complete wheel (just the important part ;) ).
-Draco does not include any applications.
-Why make another text editor?
-Why make another image viewer? etc ...
-Most users already have their own suite of preferred applications.
+We have different focus and goals.

 ## Requirements